 You can dynamically filter the displayed list of particles by entering a Boolean expression in the input field at the top of the table.

-Consider, for example, the table shown in the screenshot: To selectively list only those particles that have a coordination
+Consider, for example, the table shown in the screenshot: To selectively list only those particles with a coordination

 number of 11, you could enter the expression